Surrey's Michelin Star restaurants

-But Surrey now boasts, if not a galaxy, then certainly a sprinkling of Michelin stars – and they definitely deserve a look, serving fresh, seasonal food that’s been locally sourced and expertly prepared, presented to you in a range of gorgeous settings.
+But Surrey now boasts, if not a galaxy, then certainly a sprinkling of Michelin stars – and they deserve a look, serving fresh, seasonal food that’s been locally sourced and expertly prepared, presented to you in a range of gorgeous settings.
 Here’s our guide to every Michelin star in the county…

 1. The Latymer Restaurant at Pennyhill Park